isomerpages/govtech-sa/index.md

           url: ""
   - infopic:
       title: What do we distribute and who we work with?
-      description: SupplyAlly collaborated with the following agencies and organization for the distribution of art kits, reusable masks during covid-19, food packs...
+      description: SupplyAlly collaborated with these agencies and organization for the distribution of TT tokens, ART kits, reusable masks during covid-19, food packs and more...
       image: /images/agencies-logo.png
       alt: Agencies-logo
   - infobar:
       title: Why us?
-      description: We help Whole of Government and organization to manage & distribute items that improve the lives of Singaporeans.
+      description: We help Whole-of-Government and organization to manage & distribute items that improve the lives of Singaporeans.
   - infopic:
       image: /images/agencies-collaboration_poweredby.png